rasmusab/officialcocktails/officialcocktails.com/content/cocktails/ramos_fizz.md

 ![](/cocktail-images/ramos_fizz.jpeg)

-## Directions for how to make a Ramos fizz
+## Directions for how to make the Ramos fizz

 1. Combine gin, fresh lime juice, fresh lemon juice, simple syrup, cream, egg white, orange flower water, and vanilla extract in a mixing glass.
 2. Dry shake the ingredients (without ice) for 2 minutes.